AdaCore/aws/readme.txt

 Thanks to the contributors and peoples who send feedbacks, ideas about AWS.
 In the early stage of the project this is very valuable.

-So thanks goes to Ted Dennison, Wiljan Derks, Sune Falck, David C. Hoos, Audran Le Baron, Thierry Lelegard, Nicolas Lesbats, Olivier Ramonat, Jean-François Rameau, Maxim Reznik, Jean-Pierre Rosen, Jerme Roussel, Ariane Sinibardy, Henrik Sundberg.
+So thanks goes to Georg Bauhaus, Ted Dennison, Wiljan Derks, Sune Falck, David C. Hoos, Audran Le Baron, Thierry Lelegard, Nicolas Lesbats, Olivier Ramonat,Jean-François Rameau, Maxim Reznik, Jean-Pierre Rosen, Jerme Roussel, Ariane Sinibardy, Henrik Sundberg.

 Thanks to all who have reported bugs and have sent us patches.